 Sometimes, starting over isn’t as easy as it sounds.
 In this episode of Adult ISH, we’re hearing stories from people impacted by mass incarceration who speak to the process of beginning anew.
 First, host Nyge Turner interviews Earlonne Woods, host of the podcast “Ear Hustle.”
 They dissect Woods’ experience building a new life after years in San Quentin State Prison.
-Then, producer Dominique French talks with Natalie Verducci about starting over as a college student through the Underground Scholars initiative at UC Berkeley, a program creating a prison-to-school pipeline.
+Then, producer Dominique French talks a student from the Underground Scholars initiative at UC Berkeley, a program creating a prison-to-school pipeline.

 Adult ISH is produced by YR Media and brought to you by PRX’s Radiotopia.
 Be sure to follow all our socials @yrAdultISH!